 Remember the positives

-At one of our nurseries, your child will be able to interact with other children and explore the different types of activities we provide to support all areas of development.
+At one of our nurseries, your child will be able to interact with other children and explore the various learning opportunities and play experiences that we provide to support all areas of development.
 Mixing as part of a group will enable your child to build valuable friendships and social skills.
 We will also involve your child in lots of creativity such as crafts, painting or playing in our mud kitchens.

 Give yourself time

 Leaving your child for the first time can be very difficult and many parents can feel upset, anxious, or nervous.
 As with any big change, it is perfectly natural to feel tearful or worried.
 We offer settling in sessions to enable both babies and parents to get used to the new routine and surroundings before the normal routine begins.
 Allow both yourself and your child time to adjust to the new routine.

 Sometimes it may take a while for a child settle in and this causes some parents to feel guilty about leaving them.
 But once your baby is settled, your decision will feel more comfortable as they get used to their new routine.
 It is advisable to try to be patient and to give your child lots of reassurance.

 Our nurseries have a phased introduction plan for your child which is tailored to suit the different needs of all children.
 We allow parents to stay with your baby for the first couple of short sessions, before you start to leave them for a few hours, this can then build up to a full day.
 Please speak to the nursery manager, who will be able to advise you on the options available.

 We recommend settling your child in gradually.
 This gives them time to get used to the new environment, people, and new routines.
 Sessions can be increased as time goes on.

 Settling your baby into nursery can be difficult at first, but things will settle down as you both adjust to this new chapter.

 Your child's emotions